cedricrupb/TSSB3M/index.md

 datasets consisting of single statement changes and bug fixes from over 500K Python Git projects.

 ### Datasets
-To download our datasets for your research, use:
+To download our datasets, use:

 * [TSSB-3M](): A dataset of over 3 million isolated single statement bug fixes.
 Each bug fix is related to a commit in a public Python that does not change more than a single statement.